Greg Joswiak

-Greg "Joz" Joswiak is an American business executive who is the senior vice president of worldwide marketing at Apple Inc. He replaced Phil Schiller, who served in a similar role, in 2020.
+Gregory "Joz" Joswiak is an American business executive who is the senior vice president of worldwide marketing at Apple Inc. He replaced Phil Schiller, who served in a similar role, in 2020.
 As lead marketer for the company, he oversees marketing of iPads, iPhones, MacBooks and services such as Apple TV+.
 Per Apple, Joswiak "played a pivotal role in developing and launching the original iPod and iPhone".

 Early life and career

 Joswiak graduated with a degree in Computer Engineering from the University of Michigan in 1986.
 On June 9th, 1986, he joined Apple where he worked on early Macintosh computers and supported third-party developers for the Mac platform.
 Joswiak has worked on marketing for the iPod, iPhone and iPad products.